EEOB-BioData/BCB546X-R/index.md

 ## Brief Introduction to R
 #### (from [www.r-project.org](www.r-project.org))

 R is a language and environment for statistical computing and graphics.
-It is a GNU project which is similar to the S language and environment which was developed at Bell Laboratories (formerly AT&T, now Lucent Technologies) by John Chambers and colleagues.
-R can be considered as a different implementation of S. There are some important differences, but much code written for S runs unaltered under R.
+It is similar to the S language and environment, which was developed at Bell Laboratories (formerly AT&T, now Lucent Technologies) by John Chambers and colleagues.
+R can be considered as a different (GNU) implementation of S. There are some important differences, but much code written for S runs unaltered under R.

 R provides a wide variety of statistical and machine-learning methods, and is highly extensible.